stormasm/nutmp/doc/Readme-nu-cmd-extra.md

 Of course since they are part of the source tree now the developer could always incorporate them into their own custom release.

+### List of commands in nu-cmd-extra

+To see a list of commands in this crate [go to this file for a list](https://github.com/nushell/nushell/blob/main/crates/nu-cmd-extra/src/extra/mod.rs) of the detailed commands...

+They are in the following categories...

+* bits
+* bytes
+* conversions
+* filters
+* formats
+* math
+* platform
+* strings

 ### How to build the commands in this crate

 You must first make sure that you have rust installed on your system.
 For